 Great North Run tracking app 2023: How to download and use the app ahead of the race this weekend

+Great North Run tracking app 2023: How to download and use the app ahead of Sunday’s half marathon

 Keeping track of loved ones throughout the Great North Run can be a tough task.
 With public transport busy and huge crowds throughout the route, it is highly unlikely any spectators will be able to see their friends or family more than once as they run.